Multiple concurrent streams can result in a large amount of data and may pose issues for lower-bandwidth connections.

-The TradeStation API offers HTTP Streaming responses for some specialized resources including intraday barcharts, quote changes, and quote snapshots.
+The TradeStation API offers HTTP Streaming responses for some specialized resources including barcharts, quote changes, option chains, and option spread quotes (including single options).
 These streams conform to RFC2616 for HTTP/1.1 Streaming with some slight modifications.

 The HTTP streaming mechanism keeps a request open indefinitely.
 It never terminates the request or closes the connection, even after the server pushes data to the client.
 This mechanism significantly reduces the network latency because the client and the server do not need to open and close the connection.